North Vietnam vs South Vietnam: What's best for a 2-Week Vacation?

 Temperatures in the south are almost consistently around 30 degrees Celsius year-round.
 Central Vietnam is mostly dry from January to August and wet for the rest of the year.

 Temperatures around Central Vietnam can differ greatly at the same time of year due to the mountain ranges in the area.

 And lastly, maybe Vietnam is part of a larger SE Asia trip such as a Vietnam Laos Cambodia Tour?
 Depending on your route and which other countries you’re travelling to and from, this will dictate which part of Vietnam you’ll be entering.

 So, get started by ordering your Vietnam visa, and let’s briefly compare the two cities.

 Related reading: The Complete Guide to Booking and Riding Buses in Vietnam

 South – Ho Chi Minh

-The big draw card here are the many Vietnam War sites as this part of the country played a big role in the long and costly conflict between the North and South.
+The big draw card here is the many Vietnam War sites as this part of the country played a big role in the long and costly conflict between the North and South.

 North – Hanoi

 Hanoi, the Vietnamese capital, although not as large as its Southern rival is still pretty big with a population of 6.5 million.